-Heather O'Gorman, behavior change expert and wellness coach for Sharp Health Plan's Best Health program, offers the following tips for smokers with children:
+Heather O'Gorman, health promotion lead for Sharp Health Plan's Best Health program, offers the following tips for smokers with children:

 - Quit smoking.
 This is the best thing that you can do for your children's health.
 Sharp HealthCare offers smoking cessation classes throughout San Diego for those looking to quit smoking or chewing tobacco.
 Check with your health plan to see if they offer any complimentary smoking cessation classes as well.